Full Time (35 hours per week)

 - Current First Aid in Child Care certification

-- A valid class 5 non-GDL driver’s license, satisfactory driver’s abstract and access to a reliable vehicle
+- A valid class 5 non-GDL driver’s license, satisfactory driver’s abstract and access to a reliable vehicle that can accommodate multiple car seats.
+A minimum of 2 million liability insurance is required.

 - Criminal Record Check and Child Welfare Intervention Record Check (findings will be reviewed on a case by case basis)